LOTUS mouthpieces are

 Musicals, commercials, studio sessions, and other situations requiring a wide range and variety of tones.

-The M2 was added at the request of players who want a hotter, more aggressive sound than the M cup, especially for lead, studio, and other commercial players. slightly shallower than the M cup, with a tighter 3.7mm throat, a back bore with a brighter tone like the Bach 76, and the nickel This cup is a step forward to a real reed mouthpiece, with the unique color of silver.
+The M2 was added at the request of players who want a hotter, more aggressive sound than the M cup, especially for lead, studio, and other commercial players. slightly shallower than the M cup, with a tighter 3.6mm throat, a back bore with a brighter tone like the Bach 76, and the nickel Silver's distinctive color, etc., this cup is a step forward to a real reed mouthpiece.

 1M2 = GR 67MS, Monette B1-L S1, Bob Reeves 43.5M692, Schilke 17B3A, YAMAHA 16D4A